trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     *   [Nixpkgs Users and Contributors Guide: 6.6 Shell functions: wrapProgram](https://nixos.org/nixpkgs/manual/#fun-wrapProgram)

     Environment variable is unset before external subcommand is executed.

+    This environment variable is unset before external command or external subcommand is executed.
+Having is present can interfere in what underlying command intended to execute.
+External subcommands still have access to this value via appropriate environment variable from Subcommand Protocol.
+    See also `command-wrapper-subcommand-protocol(7)` for more details on how subcommands are invoked.

 `COMMAND_WRAPPER_PATH`
 :   Default search path for external subcommands.
 Any value that is specified